Skip to content

 Your main design tool

-Example: Light Attack
+Example: Armored Heavy Attack

 5. Animation becomes a follower